 - Ask them to divide themselves into subgroups of people with common likes and/or dislikes.

-Note that a subgroup should never be negative in any sense.
+Note that a subgroup is not negative in any sense.

 Interested in learning more about team building?
 Take a look at our HR Certification Courses.